Juankkar/Tortugas_La_Tahonilla/Results_TFG.md

 We used the Pearson Correlation Test, to compare the PC, with the biometrics variables.
 All of them  were highly correlated and negatively with the first component.
 Meanwhile, in the second component, the only variable with a respectable (but not high at all)level of correlation and negative, was the weight.
 The size carapace for the second on the other hand were poorly correlated.

-This could mean that the PC1 would explained the ones that are growing in size of the carapace and weight, are in the left of the graph of the **Figure 4**.
+This could mean that the PC1 would explain the ones that are growing in size of the carapace and weight are in the left of the graph of the **Figure 4**.
 In that case when we put the results of the linving cicle, it formed groups that were in orther of size:

 1. Hatchlings
 2. Juveniles (small and bigs)
 3. Subadults and